People hike, travel, or commute with this versatile pack; where will you take it?

 The side pockets are generously sized for sunglasses (in a case or alone), a first aid kit, or even a light Windbreaker-type jacket or down vest compressed in a stuff sack (like our Travel Stuff Sack).
-The right side pocket has a 200d Halcyon/nylon-lined inner organizational pocket; the left pocket has three pen/pencil slots.
+The right side pocket has a lined inner organizational pocket; the left pocket has three pen/pencil slots.
 Both side zippered pockets feature one O-ring — one comes with an 8" / 200 mm Key Strap.

 The bottom front pocket of the Synapse 19 is a great spot for extra clothing or snacks and will easily accommodate a thin wool/fleece sweater, light down jacket and/or Windbreaker-type jacket.
-If you care to add organization, it's more than big enough for a 3D Organizer Cube (Mesh, Fabric (Halcyon or Parapack), or Clear) or Side Effect; two O-rings are inside this pocket.
+If you care to add organization, it's more than big enough for a 3D Organizer Cube) or Side Effect; two O-rings are inside this pocket.
 (Packing advice: tether one of the above-mentioned organizational cubes or Organizer Pouches to the O-rings via a Key Strap.)
-And because we care about your safety, we've added a 1.5" / 38 mm webbing loop on the exterior bottom of this pocket that's ready to accept the Guardian Light — highly recommended if you ride a bicycle or walk in the dark.

-The Synapse 19 has one main, back compartment for large, flat items like notebooks or laptops — it closes with a #8 YKK Aquaguard® water-repellent zipper.
+The Synapse 19 has one main, back compartment for large, flat items like notebooks or laptops — it closes with a #8 YKK® Racquet-Coil water-repellent zipper.
 It has two O-rings for you to attach Organizer Pouches or tether other items.
 Also inside the main compartment are four unobtrusive webbing loops (also known as rail loops), two fore and two aft, to which you can secure the optional Cache (available in sizes specifically for every Apple laptop and iPad; PC users, click here to take a look at our Laptop Fit Guide).
 When you add the Cache, the Synapse 19 becomes a "checkpoint-friendly" laptop backpack.
-Here's how it works: on the back (or bottom, depending how you look at it) of the Cache are two parallel "rails" of 1" wide lightweight nylon webbing which extend from the top to the bottom.
-Included (and already attached for your convenience) with the Cache are two Gatekeeper Rail Clips: unclip the side that isn't clipped to the Cache, slip it through the webbing loops in the Synapse 19 main compartment, and flip it shut.
+Here's how it works: on the sides of the Cache are two parallel "rails" of 1" wide lightweight nylon webbing which extend from the top to the bottom.
+Included with the Cache are two Gatekeeper Rail Clips: unclip the side that isn't clipped to the Cache, slip it through the webbing loops in the Synapse 19 main compartment, and flip it shut.
 Slip the Cache inside the Synapse 19, and pull it back out: you'll see that the Gatekeeper Rail Clips ride the rails of the Cache, allowing you to remove your laptop or tablet from the Synapse 19 entirely while it is still encased in the protective Cache.
-Doing this at the airport security checkpoint means the X-ray machines (and TSA personnel) will have a clear, unobstructed view of your device — allowing you to keep your laptop in the Cache and the whole affair securely held together as one unit.
-(We think that's much better than having to remove your device and dump it in one of those buckets.)
-Many of us will appreciate this functionality on a daily basis as well: the rail system can be a convenient and quick way to remove one's laptop from the bag.
+Many of us will appreciate this functionality on a daily basis: the rail system can be a convenient and quick way to remove one's laptop from the bag.
 And remember, there are four loops of webbing in the top of the main compartment of the Synapse 19: one pair is on the back side, and one pair is on the front side.
 That means you can choose to have your laptop or tablet against your back or against the front of the bag, whichever seems most comfortable or most convenient.
 Using all four loops, you could even carry two laptops (or one laptop and one tablet) in the Synapse 19.
 Note that the "checkpoint-friendly" functionality will only work for one of two devices — you'll need to remove the second laptop at the airport security checkpoint.